Engagement Portrait Light Painting

 The biggest problem I have with this time of year is it gets dark so early.
 When we were leaving Minnehaha Falls to head over to the Falcon Heights Fire Station, it was almost sunset.
 By the time we actually got to the station it was getting pretty dark out.

 Falcon Heights Fire Department Ladder 757

 When we scheduled their engagement portrait session a few weeks ago, we set it up with us starting at the fire station and then going to Minnehaha Falls.
-With the days getting so much shorter, we changed it around so the we had more daylight at the falls.
+With the days getting so much shorter, we changed it around so we had more daylight at the falls.

 I knew that I could light a portrait much better in darker conditions at the fire station than I ever could in such a large area like Minnehaha Falls.
-If Ben and Emilee were game, I knew that I wanted create an engagement portrait light painting with them with the Falcon Heights firetruck.
+If Ben and Emilee were game, I knew that I wanted to create an engagement portrait light painting with them with the Falcon Heights firetruck.

 Then it was time to light paint.
 While I’ve never done an engagement portrait light painting before, Joannie & I have already done several wedding photography light paintings, so I wasn’t worried.
 My only concern was that Ben had to put the firetruck “to bed” and close up the station.
 So I knew I had to work fast and not keep Ben, Emilee and Emilee’s mom outside in the dark too long.

 Everything went very smoothly and Ben even tripped the stutter for me with my iPhone app.
 I think he enjoyed the experience and I think he’s going to enjoy the finished image even more!

 Here’s a little highlight music video with many of the their engagement portraits:

 And here’s a short start to finish video of the whole engagement portrait light painting process: